Eddie Bauer closes downtown Seattle location

 It recently launched a national marketing campaign featuring its first TV ad in years, touting the company’s roots and transformation into an “active outdoor lifestyle brand.”

-In recent interviews, company President and CEO Michael Egeck has declined to disclose sales and profit figures.
+In recent interviews, company President and CEO Michael Egeck declined to disclose sales and profit figures.

 Moody’s Investors Service, in a September report about a downgrade of Eddie Bauer’s credit rating, said Everest Holdings, the holding company for Eddie Bauer, generated 12-month revenue of $810 million through July 2.
 That compared with $892 million in 2012, according to another Moody’s report.